 Development Gag: Is named after Lee Burley, aka DarkBlaze, a longtime fan and member of the show's "Power Force" (a group of fans who function as combination consultants/street team.)
 Confirmed by him on Twitter during the premiere.

-Benevolent Boss: Unlike past Power Rangers villains, Malkor treats his subordinates with true respect and as equals (apart from when he's scolding them for failing their missions).
+Benevolent Boss: Unlike past Power Rangers villains, Malkor treats his subordinates with true respect and as equals (apart from when he's scolding them for failing their missions, but even then he still gives credit where credit is due).
 Thus, all of them have Undying Loyalty towards him.

 The Brute: Malkor's main muscle.
 Also goes with his plans to conquer earth.
 Where Vrak's are strategic and well thought out, Creepox's is basically 'send powerful monster to crush the heroes' with little training.